ralfz123/linden-it/README.md

 # Linden-IT <img src="https://pbs.twimg.com/profile_images/857153209353326592/8MFdk5Xq_400x400.jpg" width="30" />

-This app keeps track of the study progress of IT professionals within Linden IT.
+This app keeps track of the study progress of IT professionals within Linden-IT.

 # Technical summary
 **Linden-IT**  is built, using: